Shaz-hash/Shaz-hash.github.io/_pages/about.md

 extracurricular_activities: true
 ---

-I am a Research Associate in the Computer Science Department at the Lahore University of Management Sciences (LUMS), where I have the privilege of conducting research under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/),[Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), [Dr. Basit Shafiq](https://web.lums.edu.pk/~basit/) and [Dr. Agha Ali Raza](https://aghaaliraza.com/).
+I am a Research Associate in the Computer Science Department at the Lahore University of Management Sciences (LUMS), where I have the privilege of conducting research under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/), [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), [Dr. Basit Shafiq](https://web.lums.edu.pk/~basit/) and [Dr. Agha Ali Raza](https://aghaaliraza.com/).

 I graduated from the Lahore University of Management Sciences in 2024.
 Shortly after, I joined as a Research Associate, working on 5G cellular networks, Ethereum 2.0 blockchain networks, and scalable software for LLM-powered applications.